CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

                                                                                     er12 server23 server
                                                                                     24

-Optionally, use the `json` option to output the results in JSON format.
+Optionally, use the `json` option to present the results in JSON format.

-    cumulus@server11:~$ netq show kubernetes cluster json
+    cumulus@host:~$ netq show kubernetes cluster json
     {
         "kube_cluster":[
             {